 For most travelers, the best time to visit London is during spring and early autumn, especially May, June, September, and October.
-These months usually offer a strong balance of comfortable weather, manageable crowds, and hotel prices that are less extreme than peak summer.
+These months typically offer a strong balance of pleasant weather, manageable crowds, and accommodation costs that are lower than peak summer.

 Best Time to Visit London: Quick Summary